tiepdotme/marabesi.com/_posts/2017-05-31-laravel-custom-validator.md

 Notice that we are under the namespace `App\Validators` which means that for this example we have a folder to store all validators.

+The Laravel Framework itself uses this approach, the class [Validator](https://laravel.com/api/5.2/Illuminate/Validation/Validator.html) brings the core validation from the Framework such as, require, between a value, min value, max value and so on.

 Second thing to have a look is the convention name of each method.
 You must use the *validate* prefix, this is a way to tell Laravel that this method can be used to validate data.

 Now before we use the validator class that we just created, one more step is needed.
-Laravel doesn't know about our validation class, adn we tell it using a ServiceProvider.
+Laravel doesn't know about our validation class, and we tell it using a ServiceProvider.

 ```php
 <?php